cran-task-views/Distributions/Distributions.md

 - *Logistic distribution and its extensions:* Base R provides the d, p, q, r functions for this distribution (see above).
   `r pkg("actuar")` and `r pkg("VGAM")`
-  provide d, p, q, r functions for the log logistic (also called Fisk), the paralogistic and the inverse paralogistic distributions.
+  provide d, p, q, r functions for the log-logistic (also called Fisk), the paralogistic and the inverse paralogistic distributions.
   `r pkg("FAdist")` the log-logistic distribution with two and three parameters.
+  `r pkg("llogistic")` provides the log-logistic parametrized by the median.
+  `r pkg("trdist")` provides the log-logistic distribution.
   The generalized logistic distribution (Type I, also known as skew-logistic distribution) is provided in `r pkg("lmomco")`, `r pkg("sld")`,
   `r pkg("rmutil")`, `r pkg("SCI")` and